getporter/porter/docs/content/author-bundles.md

 - /authoring-bundles/
 ---

+Use the [porter create](/cli/porter_create) command to scaffold a new bundle in the current directory.
-Porter generates a bundle from its manifest, porter.yaml.
+The bundle is defined by its manifest, a porter.yaml file.
-Manifests use [templates] for variable substitution.
+The manifest supports variable substitution through [templates].
+You can [customize the Dockerfile](/custom-dockerfile/) used to build the bundle installer.

 The manifest is made up of multiple components:

 * [Bundle Metadata](#bundle-metadata)